Close

 How can I save tax on an education loan?

-You can save tax on an education loan by claiming deductions on the interest paid under Section 80E of the Income Tax Act.
-Ensure that the loan is taken for higher education for yourself, your spouse, children, or a student for whom you are a legal guardian.
-There is no upper limit on the deduction, and you can claim it for a maximum of 8 years or until the interest is fully repaid, whichever is earlier.
+You can reduce your tax liability on an education loan by claiming deductions on the interest paid under Section 80E of the Income Tax Act.
+The loan must be taken for higher education for yourself, your spouse, children, or a student under your legal guardianship.
+There is no maximum deduction limit.
+You can claim it for up to 8 years or until the interest is fully repaid, whichever comes first.

 14